PhilipDaniels/gapix/README.md

 alongside.

 ## Size Reduction Estimates
-The original file is 11.5Mb with 31,358 trackpoints and was 200km long.
+An original file from a Garmin Edge 1040 is 11.5Mb with 31,358 trackpoints and was 200km long.

-It was from a Garmin Edge 1040 which records 1 trackpoint every second, including a lot of extension data such as heartrate and temperature.

 |--metres|Output Points|File Size|Quality|
 |-|-|-|-|